TRAIL Webinars and Seminars

 Who must enroll in TRAIL during the Open Enrollment Period?

-Most TRIP members who are eligible for Medicare Parts A and B must enroll in one of the TRAIL Medicare Advantage plans offered in his/her county of residence in order to keep TRIP insurance coverage after December 31, 2021.
+Most TRIP members who are eligible for Medicare Parts A and B must enroll in the TRAIL Medicare Advantage plan in order to keep TRIP insurance coverage after December 31, 2022.

 Each fall, CMS sends out information about the TRAIL Program.
 All official TRAIL documents and forms carry the state’s TRAIL logo (shown below).